AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 * __dataSource__ - declaration of the `check` input
     * _type_ - _Check_ or _Aggregator_
     * _names_ - name of the Check or Aggregator
-    * _QOs_ - list of QualityObjects names or "all" (not as a list!), can be omitted for the same result as "all"
+    * _QOs_ - list of QualityObjects names or can be omitted to mean that all objects should be taken.

 ### Implementation